Top 100 Content Marketing Question: How to measure content marketing success?

 - Test the readability of text.
 Use Microsoft Word or a website such as readabilityformulas.com to test readability.
 The lower the grade level of a text, the larger the audience who can read it and comprehend it.
 That’s especially important if you address global audiences in English.

 - Check headlines for emotional marketing value (EMV).
-Headlines that break through are emotional, ask questions, include numbers and use power words.
+Headlines that breakthrough are emotional, ask questions, include numbers and use power words.
 See blog, “4 Ways to Use Power Words to Supercharge Your Message.”
-Test the EMV of headlines at aminstitute.com/headline/index.htm.
+Test the EMV of headlines by using the free tool at aminstitute.com/headline/index.htm.

 - Audit content to find out how competitive it is.
 Choose your top 3 to 6 competitors and hire an outsider to discover, compare and analyze everyone’s content.
 Content audits show how competitive your content is, identify “white spaces” you can address that competitors don’t, enable the development of differentiated content, and help you outsmart competitors.

-7. How much value does your content create?
+7. How much long-term value does your content create?